mrkusen/Kusen_website_/content/project/AFAO_dashbaord/index.md

 ## Data Visualization

-Data collected was analyzed iteratively throughout the process, with fact-checking and verification occurring where required.
+Data collected was analyzed throughout the process, with fact-checking and verification occurring where required.
 Survey results were analyzed using R and Power BI for dashboard development.
-Dashboard results can be accessed online. https://www.afao.org.au/our-work/international-program/ dashboard/ The dasboard that I developped included an overview tab of who provided information as well as 5 tabs related to each of the objetives of the program.
+Dashboard results can be accessed online. https://www.afao.org.au/our-work/international-program/dashboard/ .
+The dashboard that I developed included an overview tab of who provided information as well as 5 tabs related to each of the objectives of the program.
 Data can be filtered by country and the type of stakeholder in the dashboard.